BenWiederhake/ohno/README.md

 function that is more time-intensive.  `bcrypt` might be the way to go.
 Yes, this item is in direct contradiction to the previous point.

+As already mentioned, this is just an interpreter, but a true compiler should be easily possible.
+This could seriously improve the execution time for the "jump back" instruction!

 Are there other interesting ohno programs you can find?
 Something that does something even *slightly* advanced?
 Maybe Caesar encoding with wraparound?

 Shoot me a Pull Request! :D

+(Or *just* shoot me!
+Aargh, the pain from writing this!
+Oh god!
+Help!)